jogojapan/jogojapan.github.com/source/_posts/2012-11-12-measuring-cpu-time.markdown

    The actual time that passed between a predefined starting point and an end point, measured in seconds.

- * __CPU time__ (for example described [here](http://en.wikipedia.org/wiki/CPU_time): The number
+ * __CPU time__ (for example described
-   of ticks (of the CPU clock) that passed _while the CPU was busy performing the process being measured_.
-This does not include time spent during non-CPU related activities, such as IO.
+   [here](http://en.wikipedia.org/wiki/CPU_time)): The number of ticks (of the CPU clock) that passed _while the CPU was busy performing the process being measured_.
+This does not include time spent during non-CPU related activities, such as IO, and it does not include time the CPU spent performing other processes.
 While CPU time is measured in clock ticks, it is usually converted to seconds by dividing it by the _assumed number of clock ticks per second_ `CLOCKS_PER_SEC`.
 On Linux this is a OS-defined constant unrelated to the _real_ number of ticks per second, hence the resulting number cannot be used to compare CPU time to real time.
 It can only